camaraproject/QualityOnDemand/documentation/API_documentation/QoD_API.md

 The URL pointing to the RESTful resource of the QoS API.

 **Authentication**
-Security access keys such as OAuth 2.0 client credentials used by Client applications to invoke the QoD API.
+Security access keys such as OAuth 2.0 client credentials used by client applications to invoke the QoD API.

 **QoS Profiles and QoS profile labels**
 Latency or throughput requirements of the application mapped to relevant QoS profile class.

 **Identifier for the the user equipment (UE)**
-At least one identifier for the user equipment out of four options: IPv4 address, IPv6 address, MSISDN, or external ID [[5]](#5) assigned by the Mobile Operator for the user equipment
+At least one identifier for the user equipment out of four options: IPv4 address, IPv6 address, MSISDN, or external ID [[5]](#5) assigned by the mobile network operator for the user equipment

 **Identifier for the application server (AS)**
 IPv4 and/or IPv6 address of the application server (application backend)

 **App-Flow (between the application client and application server)** The precise application data flow the developer wants to prioritize and have stable latency or throughput for.
 This flow is in the current API version determined by the identifiers used for the user equipment and the application server.
-And can be further elaborated with details such as ports or port-ranges.
+And it can be further elaborated with details such as ports or port-ranges.
 Future version of the API might allow more detailed flow identification features.

 **Duration**
-Duration (in seconds) for which the QoD session (between application client and application server) should be created.
+Duration (in seconds) for which the QoS session (between application client and application server) should be created.
 This parameter is optional.
 When not specified, a default session duration (e.g. 24 hours) is applied.
 The user may request a termination before its expiration.

 **Notification URL and token**
 Developers may provide a callback URL on which notifications (eg. session termination) regarding the session can be received from the service provider.
 This is an optional parameter.